pure-data/pddp/keyboard-interaction/shortcuts.md

 * `dragging` from unselected object while multiple target objects are selected: pressing `shift` creates multiple connections to same target inlet
 * `cmd + d` while connection is selected: add parallel connection
 * `shift + click` on other connection while connection is selected: flip connection inlets or outlets (depending on the selected combination - facilitates trigger management)
-* cycling through outlets while dragging via `tab` or `shift + tab`
+* `tab` or `shift + tab` for cycling through outlets while dragging
-* cycling through target inlets while dragging via `tab` (only possible on Linux and Windows since it relies on manipulating the mouse position)
+* `tab` cycling through target inlets while dragging (only possible on Linux and Windows since it relies on manipulating the mouse position)

 ## trigger management
 * `cmd + t` while 1 object is selected with multiple connections from single outlet: inserts [trigger] object to distribute outgoing connections